pgpkg/pgpkg/docs/index.md

 ## Status

 pgpkg is **early alpha**.
-I use it for my own work every day, but there is still work to be done.
+I use it for my own work every day, but there is still much to be done.
 Major features that need implementing include:

 * plpgsql doesn't yet support subdirectories in api, schema or tests.
 It's on the TODO list.
 * dependency management, download & install.
-While you can have multiple pgpkg packages in a single database, each one must currently be installed manually at the moment, and there is no way to define dependencies between them.
+While you can have multiple pgpkg packages in a single database, and pgpkg manages isolation (to a point), each dependency must currently be installed manually.
-* security.
-I have ideas about using Postgres' role-based security to prevent pgpkg packages from being able to access data outside their own schema, but this is not yet done.
-Don't install packages you haven't personally audited.
-* schema relocation. pgpkg uses Postgres' own parser, so it's probably feasible, but it will most likely be complex.
-An alternative might be to use search_path in functions, which could simply include the schema of any dependencies, making scripts fully relocatable... hmm.
+* security. pgpkg makes some effort to isolate packages through the judicious use of roles, but this support is incomplete and easy to defeat.
+* schema relocation. in the event that two packages use the same schema, it would be good to be able to place the packages in a schema other than the one defined by the package maintainer.
+  Some work has been done towards making this possible, but it is incomplete.
 * File locations.
 One goal of pgpkg is to allow SQL procedures to appear in your source tree next to your Go or Java code.
 But that hasn't happened yet.

 ## Inspiration

 The inspiration for pgpkg is, perhaps naturally, the [Go programming language](https://go.dev) in which pgpkg is written.
-The idea is to provide a mechanism whereby people can write and share libraries of SQL code as easily as they can share Go code.
+The ultimate goal is to contribute to the growth of the plpgsql user community, by providing tools that enable the creation and sharing interesting Postgresql database functionality, as easily as they can share Go code.